Mark Owen: 1989–1996: Early success

 After selecting Gary Barlow as the group's lead singer in 1989, Nigel Martin-Smith introduced Owen, Howard Donald, Jason Orange and finally Robbie Williams to the fold.
 The group were signed to RCA records, and after a number of top 40 hits, eventually secured their first number one with Barlow's "Pray".
 Previous hits included "A Million Love Songs", "It Only Takes a Minute" and "Could It Be Magic".

 The band's debut album Take That & Party was released on 17 August 1992.
 It reached number two on the UK Album Chart.
 The following year saw the release of their second album, Everything Changes.
 It went straight in at number one on the UK Albums Chart and spawned four number-one singles, as well as "Why Can't I Wake Up with You" and "Love Ain't Here Anymore" hitting number two and three respectively.
 Owen sang lead vocals on "Babe", which was released in December 1993.
 Their third album Nobody Else went straight to number 1 and was to be their last studio album of the '90s.
 The album had three number-one singles, including "Back for Good" which peaked at number seven on the US Billboard Hot 100 and was brought forward an unprecedented six weeks before its official release such was the demand for the single.
 Owen also sang lead vocals on "The Day After Tomorrow" from the album.
 A Greatest Hits collection followed again reaching number one.
 The album featured the band's eighth number-one single "How Deep Is Your Love".
 This was to be the first single released by Take That as a four piece (without Williams) and it was their last single until they reformed in 2005.

-Although Owen's vocal contributions were limited in Take That's original run, he was arguably the most popular member of the group, on account of his boyish good looks and sweet demeanour, regularly earning awards such as Smash Hit's "Most Fanciable Male in the World" and "Best Haircut".
+Although Owen's vocal contributions were limited in Take That's original run, he was arguably the most popular member of the group, on account of his boyish good looks and sweet demeanour, regularly earning awards such as Smash Hits' "Most Fanciable Male in the World" and "Best Haircut".